 Opioid Addiction Treatment Programs in Dayton, Ohio and Montgomery County

 The Montgomery County Office of Drug and Alcohol provides a wide variety of services for those suffering from drug and alcohol addiction.
 Services often involve prevention, intervention, and treatment.
 Even though approximately 6,000 county residents receive drug and alcohol awareness counseling, this number is not close to being enough.
 With the opioid crisis growing, education, drug treatment services and mental health assistance need to be abundant and widespread.
 The old and archaic rehabs and drug treatment programs often keep patients in revolving doors of failure.
 This failure induces depression, hopelessness and, eventually, overdose.

-For those reasons, we receive a large number of phone calls from people seeking opioid treatment with us.
-They are willing to fly to California to undergo Rapid Detox or Opioid Medical Detoxification in an Accredited hospital, by a board-certified physician.
+For those reasons, we receive a large number of phone calls from people seeking information about opioid addiction treatment programs with us.
+They are willing to fly to California to undergo rapid detox or opioid medical detoxification in an accredited hospital, by a board-certified physician.
 If you have interest in receiving additional information about drug treatment options that you have not found in Dayton, call us today.